Did you know that you can navigate the posts by swiping left and right?

 • A robot may not harm humanity, or, by inaction, allow humanity to come to harm.

 This zeroth law which supersedes the other laws is even more ambiguous.
 What do we regard as humanity?
 Would it be okay to kill all the criminals to keep humanity safe?
 Would it be okay to keep humanity uncomfortable just to ensure it is safe?
 This is exactly what the robots in I, Robot did: they created an oppressive state that ensured minimal collective harm to the society but that obviously was very uncomfortable for humans and takes away some of our freedoms and choices.
 As a matter of fact, humans sometimes if not most, prefer freedom of choice to protection as is examplified in the new liberal movement.
-A common theme seen in The Matrix and other works, is when robots decide that humans are harmful to themselves and would be much happier in a fake virtual utopia where they live almost programmed lives.
-The zeroth law while ambitious, gives a lot of power to the robots which essentially allows them ignore the rest of the laws and take the fate of humanity into their hands.
+A common theme seen in The Matrix and other works, is that robots often conclude that humans are harmful to themselves and would be much happier in a fake virtual utopia where they live almost programmed lives.
+The zeroth law while ambitious, gives a lot of power to the robots which essentially allows them to ignore the rest of the laws and take the fate of humanity into their hands.

 The new laws